 To illustrate this, I did a simple study looking at the pre-tax margin in a list of sectors and what they had to sell to generate 1 million in pre-tax profits:

 |Business & Consumer Services||10.26%||9,746,588.69|

 At the heart of any change should be the focus on building new intellectual data assets.
 All the new disruptive businesses and models are idea-intensive and their value is increasing - we need to replicate that in procurement.
-Assets such as analytics-ready spend data, event-driven spend analytics as opposed to spend reporting, self-service functionality, predictive algorithms, benchmarking, adding in firmographics and risk data whilst creating networks of suppliers and partners that will drive open innovation and opportunity deep into the organization will all need to be considered.
+Assets such as analytics-ready spend data, event-driven spend analytics as opposed to spend reporting, self-service functionality, predictive algorithms, benchmarking, adding in firmographics and risk data whilst creating networks of suppliers and partners that will drive open innovation and opportunity deep into the organisation will all need to be considered.

 Lastly, we need to go to war on talent.
-I have said for years that the procurement organizations of the future is going to resemble a financial asset management business where category managers are going to be more like fund managers.
-Someone who goes deep into a category, mangaging the risk and opportunity as it presents itself whilst taking advantage of volatility to generate alpha (their profit, your savings).
-With a world that is so much more interconnected, where ideas and market adjustments happen at the speed of light, our organizations and the procurement teams that support them sit on either the biggest opportunity of a generation or extinction.
+I have said for years that the procurement organisations of the future is going to resemble a financial asset management business where category managers are going to be more like fund managers.
+Someone who goes deep into a category, managing the risk and opportunity as it presents itself whilst taking advantage of volatility to generate alpha (their profit, your savings).
+With a world that is so much more interconnected, where ideas and market adjustments happen at the speed of light, our organisations and the procurement teams that support them sit on either the biggest opportunity of a generation or extinction.